frnmst/qvm/README.md

 You should consult the QEMU's manual to learn about all possible compatible network filesystems.

-## Automatical remote startup
+## Automatic remote startup

-To automatically start the virtual machine from a non-host computer you can use the `automatical_remote_startup.sh` script.
+To automatically start the virtual machine from a non-host computer you can use the `automatic_remote_startup.sh` script.
 Make sure that both the local non-host and the remote host computer have a copy of the QVM repository with the variables correctly set in the `configrc` file.